Ticopress/audioanalysis/README.md

 The software is in the initial stages of development.

-I have selected a GUI framework for the project - it will use PyQt4, until further notice.
+-I have selected a GUI framework for the project - it will use PyQt4, until further notice.
-I have designed the first GUI using Qt Designer.
+-I have designed the first GUI using Qt Designer.
-I have figured out how to plot spectrograms in the main window I have separated Model and View functions into two classes I have linked some of the controls to their functions and tested those functions
+-I have figured out how to plot spectrograms in the main window -I have separated Model and View functions into two classes -I have linked some of the UI controls to their functions and tested those functions -I have subclassed the NavigationToolbar2 and started to replace its functions for navigation -I have implemented much of the backend included a pure Python Neural Network class that will be used for song recognition

 Short-Term Goals
 ----------------

-- Implement scroll bar functionality
-- Design a complete data storage system for sound files that can handle files, spectra, motifs, clips, etc.
-- Think about handling when the second panel is in place - separation of data, multiple plots, etc.
+-Implement back-prop for the Neural Network class -Implement UI for selection and neural network training -Finish navigation handling for spectrograms -Implement calculation of entropy and amplitude in backend

 Copyright and License
 ---------------------